YuanjingShi/ComputerSecurity/README.md

 6. JSON for Database management

-Credit also to my groups: Yang, Zhou and another one i cannot remember his name.
+Credit also to my groups: Junxiong, Yi and another one I cannot remember his name.

 This project is inspired by the requirement of a term project from Subject Computer Security